maximilianh/pubMunch/README.md

 "make;make install" (by default to /usr/local), then install the python wrapper with "pip install re2".
 (If you don't have write access to /usr/local, install the re2 library with "make install prefix=<dir>", then hack setup.py in the python re2 install package, by replacing "/usr" with your <dir>)

+# Windows

+To run the tools on Windows, you need to have Cygwin installed, and at least the packages python and curl.

+Only these tools have been tested on Windows: pubCrawl, pubChange

 # BUGS to fix:

 fixme: illegal DOI landing page